Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ## Step 12: Ingest Sample Objects

-It is recommended that endusers migrating their sites opt to either import sample objects from their non-ISLE Production Fedora servers or use the following below:
+It is recommended that end users migrating their sites opt to either import sample objects from their non-ISLE Production Fedora servers or use the following below:

 The Islandora Collaboration Group provides a set of [Islandora Sample Objects](https://github.com/Islandora-Collaboration-Group/islandora-sample-objects) with corresponding metadata for testing Islandora's ingest process.
 These sample objects are organized by solution pack and are zipped for faster bulk ingestion.